RealityHertz/Greenhouse-Project/Reports/Team2-LessonsLearned.md

 ### Jared Hooker

 - What went well:
+    - The building of each subsystem onto a soldered breadboard went very well.
+We were able to successfully make sure that each sensor on the breadboards were getting the correct voltage needed.
+Troubleshooting for many of the subsystems I did also went well, and I was able to fix a few issues that occurred by taking a strategic process of what might be the problem.
 - What did not go well:
+    - The temperature and humidity subsystem had problems reading in the correct value from the sensor, but this problem was fixed after resoldering a couple of the pins on the board.
 - Problems:
+    - One problem was that we ordered breadboards that required much more soldering than anticipated due to the each section not being connected.
+A few of our breadboards had to be resoldered because of this.
 - What would you do differently?
+    - I would buy better breadboards, and I would also research more on the best board to use for certain sensors.
 - Best Practices:
+    - I good practice that I obtained was double checking my work, as well as being more concise with my work.
+    -  My communication skills were improved tremendously.
+    -  I gained some experience in coding from assisting my teammates with their work, and also gained some information on how bluetooth works.
 - Words of wisdom:
+    - Teamwork is essential in order to truly have success in this class.
+Your team is there to help you, so it is okay if you do not know something.
+Everyone has different strengths and weaknesses, so do not be afraid to ever ask for assistance.
+    - Always make sure to give your best effort in everything you do in this class, and take pride in your work.
+    - Start early on every report so that you have enough time to think through everything you plan to do in this class.
 - New knowledge or skills:
+    - This class gave me a good idea of what the real world is like, and how to think like an engineer rather than a student.
+It allowed me to become better at problem solving and critical thinking.
+    - I was able to become a better communicator due to the amount of teamwork and meetings that were required throughout the two semesters of Capstone Design.

 ### Jaxson Billings